 - Consistent with federal law, the College reserves the right to disclose to a parent or guardian information regarding a Student’s violation of any law or institutional policy governing the use or possession of drugs or alcohol.

-Judicial records are maintained in the Dean of Students Office until the Student graduates from the College at which time they are destroyed.
-Judicial records of students who leave the College without having graduated shall be maintained by the Dean of Students for six (6) years, after which time they shall be destroyed.
+Student conduct records are maintained in the Dean of Students Office for seven (7) years after a Student’s graduation for auditing purposes only.
+After a Student graduates from Gustavus, the Dean’s Office stops releasing disciplinary records.
+Conduct records of Students who leave the College without having graduated shall be maintained and can be released by the Dean of Students Office for seven (7) years.
+After seven (7) years, all Student disciplinary records are expunged.
 In all cases in which a Student has been expelled from the College, however, the fact shall become part of the Student’s permanent academic record at the College.

 For a complete listing of policies regarding student records go to the Gustavus Guide